ArkEcosystemArchive/gitbooks-sdk/typescript/crypto/examples.md

 // Throughout this document, the recipientId variable used is: const recipientId = Identities.Address.fromPassphrase("this is a top-secret passphrase");

-// Throughout this document, the keys object used is: const senderPublicKey = Identities.PublicKey.fromPassphrase("this is a top-secret passphrase");
+// Throughout this document, the senderPublicKey variable used is: const senderPublicKey = Identities.PublicKey.fromPassphrase("this is a top-secret passphrase");
 ```